diejuse/chroot_Maemo-leste_on_Android/README.md

    &nbsp;&nbsp;&nbsp;-> Title -> "Orientation:"
    &nbsp;&nbsp;&nbsp;-> Command: ~/diejuse_scripts/orientation+onboard.sh
    7.2.
 Check only the "Update when clicked" option and uncheck "Update on Boot" and "Update when switched to the desktop" options.
    7.3.
 Save.
+Warnings:
 => Click/Tap on the widget when you want to show onboard keyboard and/or change orientation.
+=> If you are going to change orientation (e.g. portrait to landscape), you'll have to click/tap widget to use onboard correctly.
-Don't open onboard using the desktop icon or you will lose the right configuration.
+=> Don't open onboard using the desktop icon or you will lose the right configuration.